BAPCPA Report - 2014

 With respect to data collected from forms and schedules submitted at filing, debtors may fail to provide some or all of the data required for the BAPCPA tables.
 Therefore, analyses involving two or more columns in any table may overstate or understate differences.
 When all required data from a debtor are missing, either because of omission or delayed submission, analyses involving the data and the number of cases become unreliable.
 Therefore, caution should be used when analyzing columns of data or comparing any column of data to the number of cases filed.

 Reliance on debtor-provided data may introduce other sources of error.
 One likely source of error arises when a debtor inaccurately reports assets, liabilities, income, or expenses at the time of filing.
 Those inaccuracies, if significant enough, may affect district, circuit, and national totals for the relevant fields in the tables in this report.
-In this report, data from two cases in which consumer debtors reported either assets or liabilities exceeding $5 billion (a chapter 7 case filed in the District of Columbia (DC) and a chapter 13 case filed in the District of Puerto Rico (PR)) were excluded from the tables on assets and liabilities.
+In this report, data from four cases in which consumer debtors reported either assets or liabilities exceeding $5 billion (chapter 7 cases filed in the District of New Hampshire, Southern District of Florida (FL-S), and Northern District of Georgia (GA-N) and a chapter 13 case filed in GA-N were excluded from the tables on assets and liabilities.

 Data on Cases Filed and Closed

 Another limitation relates to the first column of data in each table, which presents total cases.
 Some tables include reopened and transferred cases in the totals, but others omit these cases.
 Reopened and transferred cases are excluded when the data would be duplicative.
 For example, totals for assets and liabilities at the original filing of a case are the same for each reopening of that case.
 Counting the cases twice (once at filing and once at reopening) would distort the data on reported assets, liabilities, income, and expenses.
 In all other instances in which they would not affect the results, these cases are included.